Home / Difference between mesenchymal Cells and embryonic Cells

 ESCs can be used to regenerate or repair damaged tissue and organs.

 In 2006, Japanese physician and researcher Shinya Yamanaka made an incredible breakthrough.
-He developed the first induced pluripotent stem cells (iPSCs).
+He developed the first induced pluripotent Cells (iPSCs).
 Derived from blood cells of epithelial cells (skin cells), iPSCs are reprogrammed to an embryonic-like pluripotent state.

-Simply put, iPSCs are embryonic stem cells minus the controversy!
+Simply put, iPSCs are embryonic Cells minus the controversy!

 Self-renewing and with the potential to differentiate into any cell-type, iPSCs significantly lower the risk of immune rejection because they are derived from the patient’s own body.

-Stem cell therapy at Plexus is safe and risk-free because the autologous mesenchymal stem cells are drawn from the patient’s blood, bone marrow, or adipose tissue.
+Cell therapy at Plexus is safe and risk-free because the autologous mesenchymal Cells are drawn from the patient’s blood, bone marrow, or adipose tissue.
 They are progenitor cells that have the potential to multiply and transform into specialized cells, taking on the functions of the damaged cells by replacing them.

 • Enhanced everyday functioning